top of page

 Sea salt, to taste

-Cut the zucchini into 1/2 inch slices along the diagonal.
+Cut the zucchini into 1/2-inch slices along the diagonal.
 Layer on a lined baking sheet and sprinkle with salt and pepper.
-Spray with olive oil and and broil in the oven till nicely colored.
-Alternatively, you can fry them in a pan till well browned.
+Spray with olive oil and broil in the oven until nicely colored.
+Alternatively, you can fry them in a pan until well browned.
 Remove and cool.

-Cook the fregola or pearled couscous as per the manufacturer's directions.
-Drain, toss with olive oil so it does not get sticky and set aside.
+Cook the fregola or pearled couscous according to the manufacturer's directions.
+Drain, toss with olive oil so it does not get sticky, and set aside.

-To assemble the salad, place the burrata cheese in the center of a wide bowl.
-Surround with the fregola or couscous, layer or surround the pasta with the grilled zucchini.
-Scatter the basil and salt on top and drizzle both the olive oil and lime juice all over.
+To assemble the salad, place the burrata cheese in the centre of a wide bowl.
+Surround the pasta with the fregola or couscous, and layer or surround it with the grilled zucchini.
+Scatter the basil and salt on top and drizzle the olive oil and lime juice.
 Top with the pecorino cheese in thin slices.
 Pecorino cheese is quite salty, so keep the pasta a bit under-salted.
 Take to the table for a beautiful display.

 To serve, cut up the burrata and mix in well.
 Serve at room temperature.